Chris Harrington (Home and Away): Casting

 The character and Ruffo's casting was announced on 19 October 2012.
 Ruffo told Christine Sams of The Sydney Morning Herald that he had asked his agent to check out what roles were available, when the Home and Away part came up.
 Ruffo had already auditioned for two separate characters but was unsuccessful.
 After his first audition for Chris, he received a callback for a second audition.
 Ruffo called himself "very fortunate" after learning he had won the role because quite a few people also tried out for it.
-Home and Away marks Ruffo's acting debut and he relocated from Perth to Sydney for filming.
+Home and Away marked Ruffo's acting debut and he relocated from Perth to Sydney for filming.
 He was initially contracted to appear in about sixteen episodes and he began shooting his first scenes in September.
 Ruffo's contract was later extended.
 Of his casting, Ruffo stated "I'm thrilled to be joining Home and Away.
 The cast and crew have made me feel so welcome and can't wait for everyone to meet my character Chris next year."
 The character's first episode was broadcast 1 April 2013.
 While contracted to home and Away, Ruffo continued to work on his music career and remained signed to a major record label.